-In summary, this article shows that waterlogged mire soils have a thermal buffer when compared to adjacent soils, contributing to their behaviour as mild island habitats in a landscape that can be more thermally variable (Patrick A. Raney 2014; Horsák et al. 2018).
+In summary, this article shows that waterlogged mire soils have a thermal buffer when compared to adjacent soils, contributing to their behaviour as mild island habitats in a landscape that can be more thermally variable (Raney 2014; Horsák et al. 2018).
 The effect occurs during cold and warm periods, but it is stronger during the summer, at least in the study area.
 However, this climatic buffering within microrefugia relies strongly on the water regime, a key factor for its conservation.
 Long-term decreases in precipitation could reduce the groundwater discharge into the mires, with potentially fatal consequences if the mires dry out during warmer summers.
 Rain-fed bogs will be affected more immediately than spring fens since the latter are somewhat decoupled from short-term rainfall variation.
 However, long-term regional drying would affect all types of mires.
 For the study area, the latest projections envision a decrease of c.
 10 % in annual precipitation at the end of the century, but these projections are still subjected to a high level of uncertainty (Amblar-Francés et al. 2017).
 Future recording schemes are needed to monitor the evolution of the soil thermal buffer in drying regions, to obtain local soil temperatures from other latitudes, and from more microtopographies within the same mire.
 We must also consider that the microclimatic effect is not limited to mires as it can also be found in other habitats where a gradient of moisture exists (Ashcroft and Gollan 2013), such as the mosaic of microtopographies (snow patches, fellfields) that is characteristic of alpine environments (Scherrer and Körner 2010; Ohler, Lechleitner, and Junker 2020).
 This study provides useful microclimate parameters to improve the current models that predict the impact of global warming on moisture-driven ecosystems.

 Data availability

 The original data, as well as the R code for the analysis and creation of the manuscript, can be accessed at the GitHub repository https://github.com/efernandezpascual/mires.
 Upon publication, a version of record of the repository will be deposited in Zenodo.

-(The GitHub repository is private until publication, for peer-review a copy can be downloaded at https://drive.google.com/file/d/1wnrNuQXvXcCruhKXdoFaRcm6tEZPaZkN/view?usp=sharing)
+Supporting information

+Tables S1-S2 Results of the statistical analyses, repeated using only the contemporaneous full-year data series.

 References

 Amblar-Francés, P, MJ Casado-Calle, MA Pastor-Saavedra, P Ramos-Calzado, and E Rodríguez-Camino.
 2017.
 Guía de escenarios regionalizados de cambio climático sobre España a partir de los resultados del IPCC-AR5.
 Madrid: Ministerio de Agricultura y Pesca, Alimentación y Medio Ambiente.
 Agencia Estatal de Meteorología.